 Pecos businessman Matt Gardner is buying up freighters, or wagon trains of food supplies, at cheap prices through intimidation, and charging high prices by deliberately causing phony food shortages at his trading posts.
 The only one refusing to sell his supplies is Zack Sibley, who is dead set on maintaining his freighter business as well as tracking down his father's murderer, his ex-business partner.
 Gardner plans on eliminating any competition Sibley presents by sending his thugs to kill him and raid his wagon train.
-Written by

 Doug Sederberg <email@example.com>

 A NEW HAND RIDES THE RANGE ! (original poster)

 See more »

 Did You Know?

 British confectionery company Burtons Foods says this movie inspired the 1948 creation of its "Wagon Wheel"--a chocolate biscuit [cookie] still in production.
 See more

 As Zack is chasing after the runaway wagon team through the canyon pass, the tire tracks of the camera truck can be clearly seen in the dirt.
 See more